Skip to content Skip to main navigation Report an accessibility issue

 4. Do I have to be “pre-registered” to donate my body?

-No, your family or a family representative can contact us after your death and make arrangements.
+Not necessarily; your family can contact us after your death to make arrangements.
+The acceptance of unregistered individuals is considered on a case-by-case basis.

 5. Can I fax my forms or submit photocopies?

 You may email your completed and signed paperwork to the FAC at donateinfo@utk.edu.
 Please ensure that any scan of your paperwork is readable and includes the entire page.
-Please do not fax your forms to us.
+Please include your name and date of birth when sending a photograph.

 6. Do I have to have the donation forms notarized?

-No, the donation forms do not need to be notarized.
-We do not require notarized documents.
+No, we do not require notarized documents.
 However, if you wish to have your forms notarized, the notary can act as your witness.

 7. If I decide to donate my body to the FAC after my death, should I put this in my will?

-Of course you may put this is your will, but keep in mind that a will is typically read after the funeral.
-Please make sure that your family knows what your wishes are prior to a funeral.
+You may put this is your will but it is not necessary.
+One’s will is typically read after the funeral when it would be too late to make donation arrangements.
+Please make sure that your family and friends know what your wishes are prior to your death.

 8. What is the difference between the FAC Body Donation Program and a medical school donation program?

 Medical schools typically embalm a body for teaching anatomy to medical students.
-After use the body may be cremated and, at the request of the family, the remains are returned.
+After use, the donor’s body may be cremated and, at the request of the family, the remains may be returned.

 9. Does my body need to be embalmed?